nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 32 - The Debate.md

 ### Scene 3: The Verdict

 - **Key Event:** Angelica must decide whether to preserve the data for its potential "cure" or destroy it for "safety."
-  - _Character Defining Moment:_ **Angelica Vance** — Chooses a middle path: she locks the data behind a "Moral Override" that requires three keys to access, which she distributes among the group.
+  - _Character Defining Moment:_ **Angelica Ward** — Chooses a middle path: she locks the data behind a "Moral Override" that requires three keys to access, which she distributes among the group.
-  - _Key Dialog:_ **Angelica Vance:** "Knowledge isn't the enemy.
+  - _Key Dialog:_ **Angelica Ward:** "Knowledge isn't the enemy.
 Monopoly is.
 We keep the data, but no one person—not even me—can open it alone."

 ---